Dynamical entanglement purification using chains of atoms and optical cavities: Introduction

 Although we increase the number of qubit pairs inside each elementary block in our scheme, in every purification gate we avoid the direct use of CNOT gates together with single-qubit rotations and hence the need for complicated pulse sequences and extra qubit operations.
 The interaction based on the Heisenberg XY model, moreover, describes the natural dynamics of spin chains that is characteristic for many physical realizations of qubits.
 It can be deterministically obtained in the framework of cavity QED by using short chains of atoms coupled to the same cavity mode of a high-finesse optical resonator (see Refs.~\cite{prl85, prl87} for the simplest case with two atoms).

-In the present work, we develop an experimentally feasible purification scheme which exploits: (i) a cavity-mediated interaction between atoms that produces a Heisenberg XY type evolution, and (ii) the destructive and non-destructive detection of atomic states enabling us to restore the initial fidelities in the case of unsuccessful purification.
+In the present work, we develop an experimentally feasible purification scheme which exploits a cavity-mediated interaction between atoms that produces a Heisenberg XY type evolution.
 This results in a more resource- and time-efficient protocol if compared with conventional approaches.
 Following the recent developments in cavity QED, moreover, we briefly point to and discuss a few practical issues related with the implementation of our purification scheme and the main limitations which may arise on the experimental side.
 By combining our purification scheme with entanglement distribution and swapping protocols, a reasonably practical implementation of resource- and time-efficient quantum repeaters for long-distance quantum communication using chains of atoms and optical resonators may be possible.

 The paper is organized as follows.
 In the next section, we first outline our purification scheme.
 We analyze the atomic evolution that is mediated by the cavity field in subsection II.A.
 In subsection II.B, we derive the effective Hamiltonian that governs this evolution and we identify it with the Heisenberg XY model.
 In subsection II.C, we apply the dynamics of the derived Hamiltonian to our purification scheme and determine the main properties which are relevant for our scheme.
 In subsections II.D - II.E, we discuss several issues which follow from the analysis performed in the preceding subsections and which are crucial for our purification scheme.
-We discuss a few practical issues related to the implementation of our purification scheme in section III, while a short summary and outlook are given in section IV.
+We discuss one issue related to the implementation of our purification scheme in subsection II.F, while a short summary and outlook are given in section III.